Blog: Hello Design System World 👋🏽

 Projects can get messy; especially, in the ever-changing tech world.
 Learn about and leverage design systems to help bring order-to-chaos and assist with scaling your projects with quality, consistency and confidence.

 This common visual language can then be used for creating robust, extensible and consistent UI pattern libraries.
-When there is a common set of goals and patterns within a visual language, cross-functional teams can not only work more efficiently, but they can do so in a more confident manner, knowing that their individual and collective, collaborative work is conistent with the product's brand with the added potential of more easily scaling the work and implementing iterative changes on varying product concepts with high-quality.
+When there is a common set of goals and patterns within a visual language, cross-functional teams can not only work more efficiently, but they can do so in a more confident manner, knowing that their individual and collective, collaborative work is consistent with the product's brand with the added potential of more easily scaling the work and implementing iterative changes on varying product concepts with high-quality (whoo, that's a mouthful).
 And, with that, our customers of the product become the ultimate beneficiaries of a high-quality, consistent brand and user-friendly product.
 It's a win-win. 🙌🏽

 From Grassroots to Company-wide Adoption

-I'm excited to be in a position where I can formally support and advance my colleagues' work, for instance, in assembling a design system for enhancing the digital work we do on tesla.com and internally throughout the company.
-It's also exciting to see this effort be taken from an internal grassroots level (something we've been researching and building out on our own in-between the high-volume of work we put out on any given day) to a more formalized project with support by other leaders throughout the company.
+Again, I'm grateful to be in a leadership position where I can effectively support and help advance my colleagues' work and passions, such as, in assembling a design system for enhancing the digital work we do on tesla.comand internally throughout the company.
+It's also exciting to see this effort be taken from an internal grassroots level (something we've been researching and building out on our own in-between the high-volume of work we have to prioritize and focus on, on any given day) to a more formalized project with support by other leaders and cross-functional teams throughout the company.